rtuck99/openhab-binding/com.qubular.openhab-binding-vicare-bundle/README.md

 * Fix #21 Support setting for DHW target temperature heating.dhw.temperature.main
 * Fix #9 Add response capture for installations and gateways
+* Support additional features.
+  Note: Some of the channel names with string values may have changed slightly - heating_circuits_operating_modes_active, device_serial may now have _value suffixes.
+  Please check your Items for missing channel links and relink if upgrading from a previous version.

 #### 3.3.5